Iraneus/betamedneed/index.md

 # Get quality medical care when & where you need it

-We provide information and support to help you quickly get the medical care you need for the brain and nervous system anytime, anywhere.
+We provide information and support to ensure easier access to medical care for brain and nervous health system anytime, anywhere.